-I am a versatile multi-media journalist, currently freelancing as a presenter, producer, reporter and writer.
-I have also enjoyed working as a voiceover, event host and publicist.
+I am a versatile multi-media journalist, currently freelancing as a presenter, producer and writer.
 Whatever the opportunity, let’s talk.

 I love the adrenaline rush of live radio and the buzz began when I talked my way into my first on-air job while still a fresher at the University of Bristol.
 I presented travel bulletins across Wales and the West before and after lectures.
 Upon graduating, with a degree in German and Russian, I joked that I wanted to become a spy but wasn’t great at keeping my mouth shut.